RU3YKat/regex-tutorial/regex-email.md

-# Email Searching with RegEx
+# Email Searching with Regular Expressions

-Regular Expressions, known as RegEx, is a tool common to many programming languages that allows defineable search and replacements in text.
+Regular Expressions, known as regex, is a tool common to many programming languages that allows defineable search and replacements in text.
 In JavaScript, regular expressions are considered objects.
 Using regex capabilities, it is easier to identify emails in data strings.

 ## Summary